yvki/note-taker/README.md

 ### Other Notes
 1. This project has **no association to any other note-taking apps in real life**.
 Purely developed for experimenting purposes.
+2. The favicon used is obtained from Flaticon, an open-source icon platform, so there should be no infringement of copyright.
-2. To view the app, simply download the codes into Visual Studio Code and **right-click** to open in browser.
+3. To view the app, simply download the codes into Visual Studio Code and **right-click** to open in browser.